Are you considering the Member’s Mark Griddle (Sams Club Griddle) and wondering how it compares to the enormously popular Blackstone Griddle?

 Many of them said much the same things I did.

 There were so many high-rating reviews of Blackstone talking about the quality and the service provided should you need help.

 However, I struggled to find any mention of a happy customer that needed to repair their Member’s Mark griddle.

 Customer support is one of those things that gets overlooked but is a MAJOR determiner of how successful a business can be.

 How’s that for a comparison blog then?
-The Member’s Mark versus the Blackstone griddle.
+The Members Mark flat top griddle versus the Blackstone griddle.

 Both of them have their merits, I won’t deny that.

-If I had to settle on one though that I’d recommend to you here and now, I’d always choose the Blackstone griddle over the Member’s Mark.
+If I had to settle on one though that I’d recommend to you here and now, I’d always choose the Blackstone griddle over the Members Mark griddle.

 It’s an easy choice for me.
 Sure, they cost a little extra, but you’ll thank me when you see how well they work.